top of page

 All our tupuna streams come down from our mountains or bubble up through the hot pools of Rotorua.

-Stream waters bark and leaves gathered up the mountain offered more mana than those closer to their own homes.
+Stream waters bark and leaves gathered up the mountain offered more untouched wairua than those family patches closer to the settlements.
+The surrounding environment gave peace and nature's sounds to weave with our karakia before harvesting water.

 Mountain magic

-Karakia during the picking of natural resources ensured some of the mountain spirit was captured like a medicine.
+Karakia during the picking of natural resources like stream water ensured the mountain spirit was captured like a medicine itself for healing.

 Mountain Tohunga